Adwai-T/Notes/Java/Spring.md

   }
 }
 ```

+> With **Spring Boot**, we can set up frontend using Thymeleaf or JSP's without using `ViewResolver`.
+By adding `spring-boot-starter-thymeleaf` dependency to our `pom.xml`, Thymeleaf gets enabled, and no extra configuration is necessary.

 Now we have configured our server the same way as we had done with the above xml configuration.